 The Grand ThreeYears

 Ok, enough with the hypotheticals.
 Let’s take a real-life example.
-My parents, whom I’ll affix with the awkward moniker the Grand ThreeYears, never contributed to 401Ks during the majority of their working years (as a small business owner, my dad had a SEP Plan and my mom worked for the state and contributed to a pension).
-However, when my dad sold his pediatric practice a couple of years ago and became an employee for the first time, and my mom started running her own business, they finally succumbed to my constant lectures and began to fully max out their 401Ks.
+Abe and Sue, a couple who are now in their 60s, never contributed to 401Ks during the majority of their working years (as a small business owner, Abe had a SEP Plan and Sue worked for the state and contributed to a pension).
+However, when Abe sold his pediatric practice a couple of years ago and became an employee for the first time, and Sue started running her own business, they finally began to fully max out their 401Ks.
 While they have significant retirement savings (and pensions) already, let’s see what these contributions can do for them.